myminseok/TanzuPlatformAssetKR/tap/install-tap/pdb-overlay/README.md

 with this overlay, in the workload.yml, you can:
 - set PDB minAvailable, maxUnavailable
-- if autoscaling.knative.dev/minScale is more than 2, PDB is created. if less than 2 or empty, then PDB will be removed if exists.
+- if autoscaling.knative.dev/minScale is 2 or higher, then PDB is created. if less than 2 or empty, then PDB will be removed if exists.

 this overlay works for `web` workload type, you can extend to other workload type by applying similar pattern.